Angela Vode

 Angela Vode (/sl/; 5 January 1892 – 5 May 1985) was a Slovenian pedagogue, feminist author and human rights activist.
 An early member of the Communist Party of Yugoslavia, she was expelled from the Party in 1939 because of criticism against the Hitler-Stalin Pact.
 During World War II, she joined the Liberation Front of the Slovenian People, but was expelled in 1942 because of disagreements with the Communist Party of Slovenia.
 In 1944, she was interned in a Nazi concentration camp.
 After the war, she was arrested by the Yugoslav communist authorities, trialed at the Nagode Trial and imprisoned for several years.
-After her release from prison she was excluded from public life for the rest of her life.
-In the 1990s, she became one of the foremost symbols of victims of totalitarian repression in Slovenia.
+After her release from prison, she was excluded from public life for the rest of her life.